 1) The first level encompasses gathering of data on the outstanding amount of the assets and liabilities of the reporting units and their aggregation into analytical reports (balance sheets).
-These analytical reports contain detailed on-balance sheet data on the depository corporations, i.e. the NBRM and the other depository corporations (banks and savings houses) and other financial corporations - investment funds, pension funds, insurance companies, investment funds management companies and pension funds management companies).
+These analytical reports contain detailed on-balance sheet data on depository corporations, i.e. the NBRM and the other depository corporations (banks and savings houses) and other financial corporations - investment funds, pension funds, insurance companies, financial leasing institutions, financial institutions, investment funds management companies and pension funds management companies) first classified by instrument, then by currency and last by sector.